ACLU sues Washington state city over its anti-homeless laws after a landmark Supreme Court ruling

 Last month, the ACLU of Hawaii and Honolulu agreed to dismiss a 2023 lawsuit the group had filed against the city’s homeless sweeps policy.

-Elsewhere, a lawsuit filed in 2022 by the ACLU of Colorado alleging that the city of Boulder's camping policy violates the state constitution is pending, said ACLU legal director Tim Macdonald.
-The trial on the case has been postponed while both side file briefs and the court is expected to hear arguments within the next month, he said.
+Elsewhere, a lawsuit filed in 2022 by the ACLU of Colorado alleging that the city of Boulder's camping policy violates the state constitution is pending, said that group's legal director, Tim Macdonald.
+Trial of the case has been postponed while both sides file briefs, and arguments are expected to be heard within the next month, he sad.

 Spokane, in eastern Washington, is the state’s second most populous city with roughly 230,000 residents.